alexkasema/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ## 8-script.js
 A JavaScript script that fetches and lists the title for all movies by using this URL: https://swapi-api.alx-tools.com/api/films/?format=json.
 * All movie titles must be list in the HTML tag UL#list_movies.
+## 9-script.js
+A JavaScript script that fetches from https://hellosalut.stefanbohacek.dev/?lang=fr and displays the value of hello from that fetch in the HTML tag DIV#hello.